These Sticky Root Beer BBQ Ribs are going to be a hit at your BBQ! A sweet, sticky bbq sauce coats these ribs for a finger licking, delicious meal!

 - Add the garlic and cook for 30 seconds, being careful not to brown the garlic.

-- Add the root beer liquor and let cook down for 2 minutes, then add in the root beer and the rest of the sauce ingredients.
+- Slowly pour in the root beer liquor and let reduce for 2 minutes, then add in the rest of the sauce ingredients and stir.

 - Cook the sauce on low heat, simmering, for 30-40 minutes until thickened.
 The sauce will also thicken more as it cools.

-- Baste the ribs with the sauce on one side, close the lid and cook for 5 minutes
+- Flip the ribs over so the bottom side is up and baste the ribs with a good amount of sauce then close the lid and cook for 5 minutes

-- Turn the ribs over, baste the sauce on the other side, close the lid and cook for another 5 minutes.
+- Turn the ribs over so the top of the ribs are up and baste with the sauce then close the lid and cook for another 5 minutes.

-- Remove the ribs from the grill, cut into sections and serve with extra sauce on the side.
+- Oven the ribs have cooled slightly, cut the racks into sections of three to four ribs and serve with extra sauce on the side.

 You can pre-bake these ribs and keep them in the refrigerator until you’re ready, just add a couple of more minutes to heat them up on the grill!